 The average repair cost of a refrigerator is $275 to $325.
 The igniter on an oven or range may only cost $110 to $200 to repair, but a control board could cost you more than $260.

 Replacing a rubber gasket on your washer will set you back between $200 to $300.
 These expenses can quickly add up compared to the fee home warranty companies charge for a visit.

-They’ll fix the issues with your current item but won’t give you a new one.
+Bottom line: They’ll address the issues with your current item but won’t give you a new one.

 Pre-existing conditions are not covered either.
-This one should seem pretty obvious but if one of your major appliances breaks you can’t just sign up for coverage and expect to have it fixed.
+Unfortunately, if one of your major appliances breaks, you can’t just sign up for coverage and expect to have it fixed.

-While most companies will cover unknown a pre-existing condition, you can’t have an appliance covered if you or the company knows that it’s already broken.
+Most home warranty companies will cover an unknown pre-existing condition.
+However, you can’t have an appliance covered if you or the home warranty provider knows that it’s already broken.
 This is why it’s a good idea to think about purchasing home warranty coverage before your appliances break.

 Most companies impose a 15 to 30 day waiting period before coverage can begin.
 There are, however, exceptions to this rule.
 For instance, if you have a home warranty that is ending soon, you may be able to begin on the date your coverage stops.

 It’s important to read the fine print of your service contract.
-Each company will have very specific coverage details.
+Each home warranty company will have very specific coverage details.

 What is the process for having an item repaired?